 As a result of due diligence, a bank might flag certain risk factors.
 These are like frequent wire transfers, international transactions, and interactions with off-shore financial centers.
 A “high-risk” account is then monitored more frequently.
 In such cases, the customer might be asked more often to explain his transactions or provide other information periodically.

-KYC Procedures in the Digital Age
+KYC requirements for banks in the Digital Age

 Today, banks and their fintech counterparts can go to great lengths to assure compliance with KYC standards.
 As a result, more money is poured into new KYC technologies constantly.
 This was found as a study of the CEB TowerGroup.
 Currently, KYC solutions rank amongst the most valuable banking technologies.
 More than 62 percent of executives are certain, KYC investments will grow even more in the future.